zerojay/RetroPie-Extra/README.md

-**Note** - This repository is no longer maintained.
-Please feel free to fork it and take it over for the Retropie community as I am no longer using it and no longer have time to do any work with it.
-To those of you who have made an effort and contributed, you have my endless thanks and respect.
+**Note** - This repository is a fork from zerojay's repository which was unmaintained.
+A lot of stuff is old and might not be working as intended with recent RetroPie.

 # RetroPie-Extra